This page is always under construction.

 In spring 2011 I was on sabbatical.
 I worked on

 Redmond, M. & Line, C. (2003).
 Empirical Analysis of Case-based Reasoning and Other Prediction Methods in a Social Science Domain: Repeat Criminal Victimization.
 In Case-Based Reasoning Research and Development; Proceedings of 5th International Conference on Case-Based Reasoning, Ashley, K. & Bridge, D. (eds), June 2003, Trondheim, Norway.
 Springer-Verlag

 pretty awesome.
 I have also widened my research since coming to La Salle; my paper with Professors Tavana and Joglekar of the School of Business was published in 2007.
 For more info, see My Research Page.

 BTW, She received her PhD from Georgia Tech in 1986, before I even started working on mine.

-She is back to running since she has learned of ways to avoid pain, and finished the Philly Half Marathon in 2011 and 2015, and Philly Rock and Roll Half Marathon in 2012, the AC April Fools Half Marathon in 2016, and the Philly Marathon in 2013.
-She also enjoys yoga.
+She might be retired from running due to plantar fasciitis.
+She did finish the Philly Half Marathon in 2011 and 2015, and Philly Rock and Roll Half Marathon in 2012, the AC April Fools Half Marathon in 2016, and the Philly Marathon in 2013.
+She has picked up weight lifting and she also enjoys yoga.
 Alas, kickboxing, which she really enjoyed, seemed to give her tennis elbow.

 If I can brag (and it's my website, so why not?) he made the NJ state Geography Bee finals in 2008, he finished 15th in NJ in Earth Science in the Science League in 2009, and he placed 1st in Burlington County in the Merck Science Day Integrated Science test in 2010.
 He also won 2nd place in a local photography contest a few years ago, and finished 2nd in a state creative writing contest sponsored by the NJ Association for Gifted Children in 2002.